FFAR Seeks Pre-Proposal Applications for 2019 Seeding Solutions Grants

 Seeding Solutions Pre-Proposals Accepted Through April 19, 2019

-WASHINGTON (March 1, 2019) – For the third consecutive year, the Foundation for Food and Agriculture Research (FFAR) is excited to open applications for Seeding Solutions, its flagship competitive grant program.
+WASHINGTON (March 1, 2019) – For the third consecutive year, the Foundation for Food & Agriculture Research (FFAR) is excited to open applications for Seeding Solutions, its flagship competitive grant program.
 Seeding Solutions Grants are an open call for innovative research projects that support one of FFAR’s Challenge Areas.

-“Every year we are amazed by the breadth of Seeding Solutions proposals that creatively tackle the most pressing challenges in food and agriculture,” said Sally Rockey, FFAR’s executive director.
+“Every year we are amazed by the breadth of Seeding Solutions proposals that creatively tackle the most pressing challenges in food and agriculture,” said Dr. Sally Rockey, FFAR’s executive director.
 “FFAR is eager to invest in today’s pioneering ideas that have the potential to transform our food and agriculture system tomorrow.”

 The Seeding Solutions Grant program emphasizes the importance of fostering unique partnerships, requiring applicants to secure matching funds from non-federal sources, including but not limited to, private sector, non-profits, commodity and trade groups, state governments and/or other groups not traditionally affiliated with the agriculture industry.
 FFAR is accepting pre-proposals for the 2019 Seeding Solutions funding opportunity through April 19, 2019.
 More information about the grant application process is available on the Seeding Solutions Grant website.